PicoCreator/QKV-Transformers-are-RNNs/README.md

 What if the entire attention vs recurrent model debate, is really all about how we manage the state size of the model.

-**plug**

-If all of this makes sense for you.
-Consider supporting the transformer killer, the [RWKV project](https://wiki.rwkv.com) =)

-Or using one of our platforms like [featherless.ai](https://featherless.ai), where you can run any huggingface model, and will help support and fund our opensource RWKV model work.

 ## Lets dive deeper into the embeddings

 The following was taken from the larger prompt [./llama3-8b-long-prompt.ipynb](./llama3-8b-long-prompt.ipynb) varient.